Amirmohammadpiran/Smart-contracts/NFT/README.md

 # How to mint an NFT
 ## in opensea.testnets

-1- Create account in this website:
+**1-** Create account in this website:
 	https://console.filebase.com/

-2- Create bucket and add the media of NFT, add a metadata.json which includes the IPFS gateway URL of the media and info about NFT like this:
+**2-** Create bucket and add the media of NFT, add a metadata.json which includes the IPFS gateway URL of the media and info about NFT like this:

 	{
-	  "description": "my first first nft!",
+	  "description": "my first nft!",
 	  "external_url": "Alchemy.com/?a=roadtoweb3weekone",
 	  "image": "https://ipfs.filebase.io/ipfs/QmcPtQdBDN2sZSTCMjVTusso7LS1R21emEVb1uNRLtUF43",
 	  "name": "A cool NFT",